Nathanael-4977/Javascript/javasrcipt-A1-Task.md

 - Videos 45 and 46:
 Promises are better version of a callback.
 Because callback can be messy if you have successions of them.
 Promises works with a resolve-reject pair.
 We use then when the promise is working(using resolve) and catch when it is not(using reject)
 - Videos 47 and 48:
+By using await, the code pauses execution until a task is complete.
+It allows you to write asynchronous logic that seems synchronous.
+It is used with promises to manage them easily.
 - Videos 49 and 50:
+A package is a bundle of code and assets that you can use on your code to help you to code some things easily.
+You can use NPM to find packages.
+To use packages, you need to use package.json.
 - Video 51:
+This is the last video, telling us that this serie is finished.
+It tell us that we have access to other tools to help us improving our JS.